 Davis ducked just as Bradshaw swung around, and disappeared down the road past the Baptist Church.

-Bradshaw raced out with Richards behind him, followed by the wheezing outcast.
+Bradshaw raced out with Timmins behind him, followed by the wheezing outcast.
 There was nobody to be seen.

 "The fucking fellow at the window.
 Who else?"

-"Not a sinner," insisted Richards, as he removed his dark glasses.
+"Not a sinner," insisted Timmins, as he removed his dark glasses.

 As soon as Roche arrived in London, he and his accomplice headed for the flat of the Kerryman, Patcho, in Fulham.
 He carried a Daily Telegraph under his arms.